-Michael Danquah, a development economist, is a Research Fellow at UNU-WIDER currently serving as co-focal point for two projects (Transforming informal work and livelihoods, and Varieties of structural transformation – macro drivers, wage inequality, and labour market outcomes) within the new UNU-WIDER research programme, 2019–23.
+Michael Danquah, a development economist, is a Research Fellow at UNU-WIDER currently serving as co-focal point for the project Transforming informal work and livelihoods within UNU-WIDER's 2019–23 work programme.

 Michael is a visiting Research Fellow at the Transfer Project and a Researcher for the International Growth Centre (IGC), Ghana.
 Previously, he worked at the Department of Economics, University of Ghana, Legon.
 His research interest is in economic development in sub-Saharan Africa, primarily focussing on issues such as informality, inequality and poverty reduction, and productivity growth among others.